 Share Video from YouTube: The King of Video Sharing

 YouTube is undoubtedly the world’s largest video sharing platform, and sharing its content on Facebook is a frequent case of use.
 The procedure is extremely simple and intuitive, both from mobile device and computer.
 Under each YouTube video, there is the ‘Share’ button.
 Clicking it opens a menu with different options, including the Facebook icon.
-By selecting ‘Facebook News Section’, the YouTube video link will automatically be imported into a new post on your Facebook profile, complete with preview (thumbnail), title and description of the original video.
+By selecting ‘Facebook News Section’, the YouTube video link will automatically import into a new post on your Facebook profile, complete with preview (thumbnail), title and description of the original video.
 At this point, you can add your personal comment, tag friends, define the privacy of the post and then publish.
-This method is excellent because it exploits the strength of the Facebook visual preview, making the link much more inviting than a simple text URL.
+This method is excellent because it exploits the strength of the visual preview of Facebook, making the link much more inviting than a simple text URL.
 Similarly, you can share the video directly in your Facebook groups by choosing the ‘Your Groups’ icon from the YouTube sharing menu.

 Why is it important to share from YouTube?